mforte215/note-taker-app/README.md

 A Link to the GitHub Repo: https://github.com/mforte215/note-taker-app

-A video demostration of the command line application:
+A Link to the live web application: https://note-takr-478968f6685b.herokuapp.com/

 ## License